w3f/Grants-Program/applications/Identity_wallet_and_pallet.md

 Impierce Technologies would like to develop and maintain an Identity Wallet in several phases over the following years.
 This initial phase requires us to implement an Identity Wallet with all features necessary for users to create and manage their substrate-based DIDs, log-in and authenticate yourself with Relying Parties and collect and share Verifiable Credentials.
 In later phases, we would like to further enhance the wallet with more features that will connect ecosystems and encourage adoption.

-In order to achieve the first phase, we would develop a mature DID Pallet and accompanying Substrate DID Method that fully complies with the DID standard.
+In order to achieve the first phase, we would develop a PoC for a DID Pallet and accompanying Substrate DID Method that complies with the DID standard.
 In addition, we implement a client that can connect to an Identity Provider that is compatible with the SIOPv2, OIDC, OpenID4VP and OpenID4VCI.
 These are OpenID Foundation standards that allow user authentication following globally recognized standards adopted by hundreds of thousands of websites.

 The Identity Wallet is a sensitive piece of software as it will handle private keys and personal information.
 As such, security is our topmost priority.
 We have decided to develop the cross-platform app in Rust using the [Tauri framework](https://tauri.app/).
 It is chosen as it provides the best tools to our developers for separating front-end rendering from business logic and handling sensitive data.
 This clear separation allows us to handle any sensitive information inside Rust, which gives an extra layer of defense in order to maintain optimal security and privacy.